lighttransport/tinyusdz/README.md

 * `TINYUSDZ_WITH_OPENSUBDIV` : Use OpenSubviv to tessellate subdivision surface.
   * `osd_DIR` to specify the path to OpenSubdiv repo(I recommend to use https://github.com/syoyo/OpenSubdiv-aarch64 )

+#### Build with OpenSubdiv

+Recommended way is to run `scripts/clone_osd.sh` to clone OpenSubdiv-aarch64 repo to `deps/OpenSudiv`, then run `scripts/bootstrap-cmake-linux-with-osd.sh` .

 ### Meson

 Meson build is provided for testing compilation.